brineryte/brineryte.github.io/_posts/2021-08-02-sqlite-pytest-xdist.md

 Of course, we could certainly create a single user for every individual test and that would avoid any and all collisions.
 However, I would posit that that is not a very scalable approach.
 What if we need to add 20 more tests like these next week?
 What if we need a hundred more by the end of the year?
 Let's face it, there are a lot of things to test on an e-commerce site, especially when it comes to what is definitely the most important function - placing orders.
 Scalability is something that often goes overlooked in software.
 It's because of this that I believe there are many engineers out there who almost immediately think of how a solution will scale.
 It's something that can bite you in the long run, and is worth at least a passing thought now and then.

-I, being the only one on my "team" and the sole responder for creating these tests, did not want to get stuck making a bunch of users every time we needed a new batch of criteria.
+I, being the only one on my "team" and the sole responder for creating these tests, did not want to get stuck making a bunch of users every time we got a new batch of criteria.
 So to the drawing board I went.

 ## The Tech
 ![The greatest language.](/assets/images/python.jpg)